vanamayaswanth/Awesome_pdf_prarser/README.md

 | **OCRmyPDF** | A crucial utility that adds a searchable text layer to scanned PDF files by running an OCR engine (typically Tesseract) on the document images and embedding the recognized text. | [GitHub](https://github.com/ocrmypdf/OCRmyPDF) |
 | **EasyOCR** | A popular Python library that provides a ready-to-use OCR model with support for a wide range of languages. | [GitHub](https://github.com/JaidedAI/EasyOCR) |

-### **Table Extraction from Documents**
+## 📊 Table Extraction from Documents

-These tools are specifically optimized for the challenging task of identifying and extracting structured tabular data from both text-based and image-based documents.
+> 📋 Tools specifically optimized for the challenging task of identifying and extracting structured tabular data from both text-based and image-based documents.

 | Tool | Description | Link |
 | :--- | :--- | :--- |